 National priorities inform state and local action.
 Biennial priorities for national action are chosen according to the criteria of viability, critical need, strong member support, and potential for distinctive AAUW contribution or leadership.
-Based on the National Board’s adoption of the 2018 strategic plan for AAUW, national public policy priorities are focused first on our major areas of focus: education and training, economic security, and leadership.
 Additional policy priorities are also critical to ensure equity for all.
 No further order of importance for the additional priorities is implied.

 To support a strong system of public education that promotes gender fairness, equity, diversity and inclusivity, and to address the barriers and implicit biases that hinder the advancement of women and girls, AAUW advocates

-- Vigorous enforcement of Title IX and all other civil rights laws pertaining to education
+- Strengthening and vigorous enforcement of Title IX and all other civil rights laws pertaining to education

-- Adequate and equitable funding for quality public education for all students
+- Adequate and equitable funding for and access to quality public education, including early childhood education, for all students

 - Opposition to the use of public funds for nonpublic elementary and secondary education and to charter schools that do not adhere to the same civil rights and accountability standards as required of other public schools